-“This was the best decision I ever made,” she said.
-“I have spent the last 16 years at New England Baptist Hospital, nine of those years as a registered nurse on the very same unit I spent Friday nights more than 20 years ago.”
+"This was the best decision I ever made," she said.
+"I have spent the last 18 years at New England Baptist Hospital, 11 of those years as a registered nurse on the very same unit I spent Friday nights with my sister more than 20 years ago."

 "This is one example of the many long-term relationships established on the MSN journey that allowed me, and others, to successfully complete the program," she said.

 During the busy months of juggling work, school and social activities, Castella also drew strength from the personalized attention of Emmanuel's nursing faculty.
 She described one faculty member's classes in particular as encouraging, entertaining and educational, and that her efforts to ensure practicum placements went above and beyond, honoring each student's preference and smoothing out any bumps with the sites.

 "I recall coming to class after practicum with such excitement to discuss what I'd learned when I realized that she was more excited to hear about our experiences than we were ready to discuss," Castella said.
 "She wanted all of us to succeed."

 Castella "could write an entire book on her practicum experiences" in the nursing quality department at Brigham & Women's Hospital.
 From her supervisor, she learned valuable problem-solving techniques in the areas of informatics and conflict avoidance—particularly in high pressure situations.
 In her day-to-day work at NEBH, she is "effectively using all the skills and knowledge I learned during my practicum and through the MSN program at Emmanuel."